DCOR-dev/ckanext-dcor_depot/README.rst

 This plugin implements:

-- Data storage management.
-All resources uploaded by a user are moved to ``/data/depots/users-HOSTNAME/USERNAME-ORGNAME/PK/ID/PKGNAME_RESID_RESNAME`` and symlinks are created in ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID`` via a background job.
-  CKAN itself will not notice this.
-The idea is to have a filesystem overview about the datasets of each user.
 - A backround job that uploads resources to S3 in `after_resource_create` if the resources were uploaded via the legacy upload route.
 - Import datasets from figshare.
 Existing datasets from figshare are